-- 2.1 Flintshire County Council has a workforce of around 7,000 6,000 and spends in excess of £400m250 a year.
+- 2.1 Flintshire County Council has a workforce of around $\frac{7,000-6,000}{6,000}$ and spends in excess of £400m259 a year.
 The Council commissions and provides a wide range of services to individuals and households and works with many other private, public and voluntary sector organisations. - 2.2 The size and nature of the Council's services means that there is an ongoing risk of loss due to fraud and corruption from both internal and external sources.
-The Council is continuously developing anti-fraud initiatives and remains committed to: - The prevention, detection, deterring, investigation and correcting all forms of fraud and corruption, whether these are attempted from within or external to the organisation. - Minimising losses caused by fraud, corruption and breaches of regulations. - Embedding management of fraud risk throughout the organisation. - Increasing awareness of counter-fraud responsibilities at all levels within and outside the Council. - 2.3 The Council's commitment to the protection of public funds against fraud and corruption is set out in this strategy and supporting policies.
+The Council is continuously developing anti-fraud initiatives and remains committed to: - The prevention, detection, deterring, investigation and correcting all forms of fraud and corruption, whether these are attempted from within or external to the organisation. - Minimising losses caused by fraud, corruption and breaches of regulations. - Embedding management of fraud risk throughout the organisation. - Increasing awareness of counter-fraud responsibilities at all levels within and outside the Council.